notgoodusename/OsirisAndExtra/README.md

 No linux support

-Support this project at https://www.paypal.com/paypalme/notgoodusename
+!Support this project at https://www.paypal.com/paypalme/notgoodusename